×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where Malayalam and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Quechua language is 23.
 Find all the information about these languages on Malayalam and Quechua.

 Malayalam and Quechua Language History